 1. Work that RR

 Some people believe that if you can’t roll your R’s, you never will be able to.
 I am living proof that this is not true!
 I struggled with this for years.
 It was so frustrating to have perfect grammar and then mess it up with that cursed double R. You know what finally cured me?
 Using it every single day.
 When I moved to Argentina, I had to learn it.
-Partially because I wanted to assimilate so badly, and partially because my name is Rease and if I didn’t roll that R, no one knew what the hell I was talking about.
-Generally, they still didn’t, but the rolling R sound really helped.
+Partially because I wanted to assimilate so badly, and partially because my name is Rease and if I didn’t roll that R, no one knew what I was talking about.
+They still didn’t, but the rolling R sound really helped.

 2. Do not ignore the LL

 You learn that the double L is pronounced like a Y in Spanish 1, yet it still seems to be an issue for many foreigners.
 Just like the double R, the double L is very important.
 It’s not as big as an issue when it comes to word confusion, but you just sound like such an amateur when you say “me lamo” or “cale” instead of “me YA-mo” and “Cai-YE.”
 Don’t let yourself slip up.